Home Cocktails Cocktail Pisco Sour

 What is the origin of the Pisco Sour?

-Angostura bitters are the most commonly used bitters for a Pisco Sour, but you can also experiment with orange or aromatic bitters for a unique twist.
-These bitters add depth and complexity to the drink's flavor profile.
+Angostura bitters are the most commonly used for garnishing a Pisco Sour, as they add a hint of spice and complexity to the drink.
+You can also use aromatic bitters for a different flavor twist.

 You Might Also Like